MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/query-visualization.md

 In addition to these capabilities, you still have the option of exporting results to view them in a data visualization tool such as [Power BI](../use/view-download-and-export-query-results.md#use-workplace-analytics-data-in-power-bi-excel-or-other-data-analysis-tool).

 > [!Note]
-> Your query results might indicate groups of employees that could benefit from a [Teamwork solution](solutionsv2-intro.md) plan.
+> Your query results might indicate groups of employees that could benefit from a [solution](solutionsv2-intro.md) plan.
 You can create such a plan by starting with the query results display.
-For more information, see [Optional: Create a solution plan](#optional-Create-a-solution-plan).
+For more information, see [Optional: Create a solution plan](#optional-create-a-solution-plan).

 ## Run a query and view results